ClickCease

 The city of Montclair has made it illegal for pedestrians to text, talk on the phone, listen to music or just any activity with two earbuds while in a crosswalk.
 According to a news report in the Los Angeles Times, 911 calls are the only exception to this law.
 Everything else would be a ticket-worthy offense.
 This city ordinance was proposed by City Manager Edward Starr who says he was looking to find a solution to the problem of distracted pedestrians.

 He came across a distracted walking ordinance passed in Honolulu last year.
-Starr’s staff drafted Montclair’s ordinance based on Honolulu’s and it was approved by the City Council in December.
+The City Council of Montclair approved the ordinance that Starr’s staff had drafted based on Honolulu’s.
 First-time offenders will get a warning and officials are expected to start handing out tickets in August.
 The penalty for an infraction is a $100 fine.

 Pedestrian Deaths On the Rise